 Senator Paddy Burke raised the issue of the Galway-Mayo Institute of Technology.
 It is an important issue, on which we will have a debate in the new year.

 We had raised Senator Alice-Mary Higgins' matter yesterday and I supported her, she may remember, at the Committee on Procedure and Privileges.
 I believe the events of 31 January were once-off.
 Members will know that it is to commemorate the sitting of the First Dáil.
 It is important to allow it to go ahead.
 The point made by the Senator on the role of the Seanad is well made and it is one on which we can reflect.

 As the Leader of the Seanad and on behalf of all Senators, I extend our best wishes to a very popular member of staff, Keith Langan, in the Dáil bar who is to marry his bride to be, Collette, next week.
 I wish them both well and hope they will have many years of happiness.
 We all agree that Keith is one of the most popular members of staff.
 He is a very courteous and professional young man and we wish him and his new wife every success in their years together.

 I extend seasonal felicitations to everyone.

 I thank the Leader for his good wishes.
-Senator Craughwell has moved an amendment to the Order of Business: "That No. 7 be deleted from the Order of Business."
+Senator Craughwell has proposed an amendment to the Order of Business: "That No. 7 be deleted from the Order of Business."
 Is the amendment being pressed?